 Tip #8: Choose Compression Gear

 This is slightly more about comfort than injury, but compression gear is great if you’re suffering from chafing.
-You might find that your thighs rub together or bits of your body are uncomfortable when you run because you are hot and the skin chafes.
+You might find that your thighs rub together or parts of your body are uncomfortable when you run because you are hot and the skin chafes.

 Compression gear will solve this issue and can make running more comfortable, reducing blisters and soreness.

 Learn the difference between muscle soreness and real pain that tells you something is wrong.
 When something hurts intensely or without stopping, you need to cease running and take a break.
 Soreness is natural, but pain is an indicator of a problem.